jpcposts/jpcposts.github.io/_posts/2024/2024-01-27-juniper_ex4400_switch.md

 ### 2. **48 Ports with PoE+ Efficiency**

 With 48 Gigabit Ethernet ports, the EX4400-48P provides extensive connectivity for diverse devices across the network.
 Going beyond, it incorporates Power over Ethernet Plus (PoE+) support, simplifying infrastructure by delivering power and data over a single cable.
+Review more about POE+ [here](https://www.versitron.com/blogs/post/poe-vs-poe-vs-poe-switches-know-the-real-difference#:~:text=Like%20a%20PoE%20network%20switch,from%2042.5v%20to%2057v.).

 ### 3. **Versatile Virtual Chassis Architecture**